arnavs/FractalU/README.md

   * How much lying they can get away with before reputation effects kick in and punish them.
   * If it's best to follow the crowd, or act on their own beliefs.

 "Behavioral" means that people are not the [precisely rational creatures](https://en.wikipedia.org/wiki/Homo_economicus) required by neoclassical theory.
 They might [make mistakes](https://en.wikipedia.org/wiki/Trembling_hand_perfect_equilibrium) when carrying out their plans.
-They might not be perfect Bayesians (we'll discuss what that means), or they might face computational limits on the amount of information they can process.
+They might not be perfect Bayesians (we'll discuss what that means), or they might face hard limits on the amount of information they can process.

 An increasingly large part of modern economics is realizing that these "behavioral frictions" aren't just small annoyances that we can model away.
 In many cases they lead to startlingly different behavior.